 With as many as 775,000 current senior TBI survivors, it’s essential to make a plan now to ensure your loved ones remain safe, especially from falls.
 These precautionary measures can help:

 - Assess the home environment and fix any fall hazards such as throw rugs, extension cords, any clutter or furniture obstructing walking paths, and lack of lighting.

 - Make sure that seniors make use of a cane or walker at all times when recommended by the doctor, to compensate for any muscular or balance deficits.

 - Talk to a doctor about any potential medication side effects which could result in dizziness or drowsiness, both of which heighten fall risk.

 - Make sure the senior you love receives at least annual eye exams and that corrective lenses are always worn when prescribed.

-Abby Senior Care, the experts in at home care in Denver and nearby areas, can assist in lots of ways, from in-home safety assessments to avoid falls, to highly tailored care for seniors dealing with all the difficulties of a TBI, as well as other conditions.
-Call us at 303-699-8840 for a no cost in-home assessment and also to find out more about our at home care services in Denver, the areas we serve, and how a professional caregiver can help older adults live life to the fullest, each and every day.
+Abby Senior Care, a provider of in-home care in Denver, CO and the surrounding areas, can assist in lots of ways, from in-home safety assessments to avoid falls, to highly tailored care for seniors dealing with all the difficulties of a TBI, as well as other conditions.
+Call us at 303-699-8840 for a no cost in-home assessment and to learn how a professional caregiver can help older adults live life to the fullest, each and every day.
 See our full service area here.